 - Reject the manuscript because it does not meet the journal criteria;

-- Withdrawn - If no one ready to review the manuscript.
+- Withdrawn - if no reviewer is ready to review the manuscript.

-In general, review process takes 2 to 6 months time.
+In general, first review process takes 3 to 6 months duration.

 Conflict of Interest